 CO2e = (MWhR x TLR - MWhWSP-WA - EGWA) x EFMJRP-notWA + MWhSP-notWA x TLWSP x EFunsp - CO2e (Eq.
-124-9) linked
+124-10) linked multijurisdictional retail provider to serve its retail customers in Washington, reported as retail sales for Washington state service territory, MWh.

+$CO_2e$ = Annual $CO_2e$ mass emissions of imported electricity (MT of $CO_2e$ ).

+MWhR = Total electricity procured by

+MWhWSP-WA

-CO 2 e = Annual CO 2 e mass emissions of imported electricity (MT of CO 2 e).
-MWhR = Total electricity procured by multijurisdictional retail provider to serve its retail customers in Washington, reported as retail sales for Washington state service territory, MWh.
-MWhWSP- WA = Wholesale electricity procured in Washington state by multijurisdictional retail provider to serve its retail customers in Washington state, as determined by the first point of receipt on a e-tag and pursuant to a cost allocation methodology approved by the Washington state utilities and transportation commission (UTC) and the utility regulatory commission of at least one additional state in which the multijurisdictional retail provider provides retail electric service, MWh.
+Wholesale electricity procured in Washington state by multijurisdictional retail provider to serve its retail customers in Washington state, as determined by the first point of receipt on a e-tag and pursuant to a cost allocation methodology approved by the Washington state utilities and transportation commission (UTC) and the utility regulatory commission of at least one additional state in which the multijurisdictional retail provider provides retail electric service, MWh.
+For multijurisdictional consumer-owned utilities, the cost allocation methodology must be approved by its governing board

+MWhWSPnot WA

+Wholesale electricity imported into Washington state by multijurisdictional retail provider with a final point of delivery in Washington state and not used to serve its Washington state retail customers, MWh.

+EFMJRPnot WA

+Multijurisdictional retail provider system emission factor for out-of-state generation calculated by ecology and consistent with a cost allocation methodology approved by the Washington state utilities and transportation commission and the utility regulatory commission of at least one additional state in which the multijurisdictional retail provider provides retail electric service.
 For multijurisdictional consumer-owned utilities, the cost allocation methodology must be approved by its governing board.

+EFunsp

+Default emission factor for unspecified sources calculated consistent with this section (MT CO2e/MWh).

+EGWA

-MWhWSP- not WA = Wholesale electricity imported into Washington state by multijurisdictional retail provider with a final point of delivery in Washington state and not used to serve its Washington state retail customers, MWh.
-EFMJRP- not WA = Multijurisdictional retail provider system emission factor for out-of-state generation calculated by ecology and consistent with a cost allocation methodology approved by the Washington state utilities and transportation commission and the utility regulatory commission of at least one additional state in which the multijurisdictional retail provider provides retail electric service.
+Net generation measured at the busbar of facilities and units located in Washington state that are allocated to serve its retail customers in Washington state pursuant to a cost allocation methodology approved by the Washington state utilities and transportation commission and the utility regulatory commission of at least one additional state in which the multijurisdictional retail provider provides retail electric service, MWh.
 For multijurisdictional consumer-owned utilities, the cost allocation methodology must be approved by its governing board.

-EFunsp = Default emission factor for unspecified sources calculated consistent with this section (MT CO 2 e/MWh).
-EGWA = Net generation measured at the busbar of facilities and units located in Washington state that are allocated to serve its retail customers in Washington state pursuant to a cost allocation methodology approved by the Washington state utilities and transportation commission and the utility regulatory commission of at least one additional state in which the multijurisdictional retail provider provides retail electric service, MWh.
-For multijurisdictional consumer-owned utilities, the cost allocation methodology must be approved by its governing board.
-TL = Transmission loss correction factor.
-TL WSP = 1.02 for transmission losses applied to wholesale power.
-TL R = Estimate of transmission losses from busbar to end user reported by multijurisdictional retail provider.
-CO 2 e linked = Annual CO 2 e mass emissions recognized by ecology pursuant to linkage under chapter 70A.65 RCW, as described in chapter 173-446 WAC (MT of CO 2 e).
+TL

+Transmission loss correction factor.

+TL WSP

+1.02 for transmission losses applied to wholesale power.

+TL R

+Estimate of transmission losses from busbar to end user reported by multijurisdictional retail

+CO2e linked

+Annual CO2e mass emissions recognized by ecology pursuant to linkage under chapter 70A.65 RCW, as described in chapter 173-446 WAC (MT of $\rm CO_2e$ ).
-(c) Additional requirements for retail providers, excluding multijurisdictional retail providers.
-Retail providers must include the following information in the GHG emissions data report for each report year, in addition to the information identified in (a)(i), (ii), and (vii) of this subsection.

-(i) Retail providers must report Washington state retail sales.
-A retail provider who is required only to report retail sales may choose not to apply the verification requirements specified in WAC

-173-441-085, if the retail provider deems the emissions data report nonconfidential.

-(ii) Retail providers may elect to report the subset of retail sales attributed to the electrification of shipping ports, truck stops, and motor vehicles if metering is available to separately track these sales from other retail sales.
+- (c) Additional requirements for retail providers, excluding multijurisdictional retail providers.
+Retail providers must include the following information in the GHG emissions data report for each report year, in addition to the information identified in (a)(i), (ii), and (vii) of this subsection. - (i) Retail providers must report Washington state retail sales.
+A retail provider who is required only to report retail sales may choose verification requirements apply the specified 173-441-085, if the retail provider deems the emissions data report nonconfidential. - (ii) Retail providers may elect to report the subset of retail sales attributed to the electrification of shipping ports, truck stops, and motor vehicles if metering is available to separately track these sales from other retail sales.